List of Uta no Prince-sama characters: Quartet Night

-Ai is a 15-year-old robot who becomes Syo and Natsuki's mentor.
+Ai is Syo and Natsuki's mentor.
 He's very apt and hardworking, and often acts as the mediator whenever Camus and Ranmaru argue.
-He is very strict when it comes to his teaching, as his previous students quit after one month of training under him.
-In All Star, it is revealed that he is a clone of Aine Kisaragi, a former idol who disappeared years ago.
+He is also notoriously strict when it comes to his teaching, and has a habit of making his previous students quit after just one month of training under him.
+It is eventually revealed that he is a robotic clone of Aine Kisaragi, a former idol who disappeared years ago.
+Because of his nature as an artificial intelligence, he often struggles to understand human emotions, but gradually becomes more adept at processing positive emotions such as love and happiness.
 He plays the synthesizer.
+His image color is lavender and his birthday is on March 1.